gardm1/Putty-Ping_Complete/README.md

   ``` bash
   touch libgcrypt-20.def
   ```
-  Open and check that the file isn't empty.
+  Open and check that the file isn't empty

   * Create a .lib from .def
   ``` bash
   dlltool -d libgcrypt.def -l libgcrypt.lib